Banksy’s ‘Devolved Parliament’ Sells For Record-Making Millions At Auction

-Banksy’s art is making headlines yet again.
-The artist’s most recent painting to go to auction, “Devolved Parliament,” recently sold Thursday night for a price that shocked onlookers.
+Banksy’s art is making headlines again.
+The artist’s most recent painting to go to auction, “Devolved Parliament,” sold on Thursday night for a price that seemed to shock onlookers.

-The painting, which was created in 2009, sold for $12.1 million at Sotheby’s London, setting a new auction high for the artist, who previously had an auction record of $1.87 million for “Keep It Spotless,” which sold in 2008 at Sotheby’s New York.
-While “Devolved Parliament” is Banksy’s largest known canvas, measuring at 13 feet long, it was not expected to command such a price.
-The auction house valued the painting at $1.8 – $2.5 million.
+The painting, which was created in 2009, sold for $12.1 million at Sotheby’s London, setting a new auction high for the artist as he previously held an auction record of $1.87 million for “Keep It Spotless,” which sold in 2008 at Sotheby’s New York.
+While “Devolved Parliament” is Banksy’s largest known canvas, measuring at 13 feet long, the creation was not expected to command such a price.
+The auction house valued the painting at between $1.8 and $2.5 million.

-That number quickly passed by as onlookers watched the bidding continually rise, eventually setting on a price ten times what was expected after just 13 minutes, as reported by Reuters.
-That price now places Banksy among some of the highest paid artists in history.
+That number quickly passed expectations as onlookers watched the bidding continually rise, eventually settling on a price ten times what had been estimated after just 13 minutes of the auction’s start, as reported by Reuters.
+The ultimate price paid now places Banksy among some of history’s highest paid living artists.

-The artist himself took to Instagram to briefly discuss the painting’s success, sharing a quote by famed art critic Robert Hughes.
-Hughes’ quote discussed the value and purpose of art, stating that it was art’s job to command a price in today’s society, but that idea would have a “catastrophic effect on culture.”
+The artist took to Instagram to briefly discuss the painting’s success.
+He shared a quote by famed art critic Robert Hughes that discussed the value and purpose of art, stating that it was art’s job to command a price in today’s society, but that idea would have a “catastrophic effect on culture.”

-While Banksy captioned the upload with the fact that his painting sold for a record price, he also added a little snark to it.
+While Banksy captioned the upload with the fact that his painting sold for a record price, he also added a little snark.

 “Shame I still didn’t own it,” he wrote.

-Although painted in 2009, people have commented on how “Devolved Parliament” is still relevant today.
-The painting depicts the British House of Commons, only instead of showing members of parliament sitting in the chamber, the painting shows chimpanzees acting as MPs.
+Although painted in 2009, people commented on how “Devolved Parliament” is still relevant today.
+The painting depicts the British House of Commons.
+However, instead of showing Members of Parliament sitting in the chamber, the painting substitutes chimpanzees that act as MPs.
 Art enthusiasts have been quick to compare Banksy’s view of the House of Commons with the current Brexit situation.
 The October 31 deadline is quickly approaching and no exit plan has been agreed upon.
 The current debates and headaches regarding Brexit have viewers remarking that depicting MPs as chimps is more accurate now than ever.

 Even though Banksy is now one the world’s highest-paid painters, he still maintains his anonymity.
 Little is known about the Bristol-born painter, only that he has a tendency to pop up in cities around the world, painting graffiti and other art that is focused on political and social commentary.
 What makes him so unique, however, is his versatility.
 “Devolved Parliament” was painted in an old Victorian-era style of oil on canvas, a far cry from his street art, as explained in The New York Times.
 This ability to create art in many different styles has made Banksy wildly popular outside the traditional art circles.